miqbaltariq/SECP1513202420251/03/Hafiz reepei/readme.md

 <h1 align="center">Welcome to my page</h1>

 ###

-<h4 align="center">My name is MUHAMMAD HAFIZ BIN REEPEI.
+<h4 align="center">My name is <strong>MUHAMMAD HAFIZ BIN REEPEI</strong>.
+I am currently studying for a bachelor's degree in computer science with a specialization in data engineering.
 I am currently studying for a bachelor's degree in computer science with a specialization in data engineering.</h4>

 ###